resourcesync/py-resourcesync/README.md

 Parameters section below.

 ### About Resourcedump and Changedump strategies
 The implementations for the strategies `resourcedump` and `changedump` are new, and still under review, but are provided for test purposes.
-They behave in the same fashion as resourcelist and changelist, as described above, and the implementations conform to a subset of the requirements detailed in the ResoruceSync Framework specification.
-Internally, resourcedump corresponds to strategy value "3" and changedump is stategy value "4".
-Here is a code excerpt that illustrates how to use the resourcedump strategy, which results in a call to the new `ResourceDumpExecutor` class and subsequently, the generation of one or more zipped files containing a collection of assets and a manifest:
+They behave in the same fashion as `resourcelist` and `changelist`, as described above, and the implementations conform to a subset of the requirements detailed in the ResourceSync Framework specification.
+Internally, `resourcedump` corresponds to strategy value "3" and `changedump` is stategy value "4".
+Here is a code excerpt that illustrates how to use the `resourcedump` strategy, which results in a call to the new `ResourceDumpExecutor` class and subsequently, the generation of one or more `.zip` files each of which contains a collection of assets together with a `manifest.xml` file:

 ```python
 >>> from resourcesync.resourcesync import ResourceSync